A dry orgasm can have different causes.

-- Blocked sperm duct (ejaculatory duct obstruction)
+- Blocked sperm duct, called ejaculatory duct obstruction

 - Diabetes

-- Genetic abnormalities of the reproductive system
+- Genetic conditions that affect the reproductive system

 - Male hypogonadism (testosterone deficiency)